Dolly Castro Sizzles In Figure-Hugging Minidress

 When it comes to fashion, not many can hold a candle to Instagram hottie Dolly Castro.
 The California beauty has a style that is almost as enviable as her figure.
-In her latest Instagram update, she flaunted both wearing a cute minidress.
+In her latest Instagram update, she flaunted both while wearing a cute minidress.

 In the photo, Dolly wore a figure-hugging, pink minidress that featured a ruffled lace hem and short sleeves made of lace.
 The short number had a low-cut V-neck, which flashed the beauty’s cleavage.
 A ruched seam down the middle front also drew attention to Dolly’s chest, as well as her thin waist.
 A dainty pink bow at the bottom center of the dress drew the eye to her toned legs.
 The snap captured Dolly walking with a swing in her hips — a pose that accentuated her curvy figure.

-Dolly’s flawless makeup featured sculpted brows, smoky eyes and a matte pink color on her lips.
+Dolly’s flawless makeup featured sculpted brows, smoky eyes, and a matte pink color on her lips.
 She wore her hair down in loose curls over one shoulder.
 The fashion icon added bling to the chic look with a gold earrings and a necklace that had a pink pendant.
 She wore a pale shade of lilac on her manicured nails.
 The stunner carried a brown clutch on one arm and wore a matching pair of brown high-heel sandals.
 She looked like a million dollars as she smiled for the camera.

 As she is known to sometimes do, Dolly included an uplifting message with her post.